ginglis13/treego/README.md

 	-s      Print size of each file
 ```

-There's a bunch more, this is it for now

-2. Final report (X directories, X files)
+### TODO

+1. There's a bunch more flags listed on the man page.
+I might add some more simple ones like checking uid or gid.
+I
+also need to fix the size flag, currently is not formatted properly.

-3. Show/expand symlinks (i.e., fakefile.txt -> /usr/share/fakefile.txt)
+2. Show/expand symlinks (i.e., fakefile.txt -> /usr/share/fakefile.txt)

 I hope to write this in Rust and maybe C eventually.